jessepav/lacygoill-wiki-backup/fasd.md

     bindkey '^X^F' fasd-complete-f  # C-x C-f to do fasd-complete-f (only files) bindkey '^X^D' fasd-complete-d  # C-x C-d to do fasd-complete-d (only directories)

+But I prefer word mode completion to the widgets, so I don't install these key bindings.

 Note that `C-x C-d` works only if the command-line is not empty:

     # ✔